 It is a £22m programme funded by UK aid, the Danish International Development Agency (DANIDA) and the European Union (EU), and runs from 2015-2020.

-In late 2018, STAR will begin a two-year transition from a multi-donor funded programme to an independent Ghanaian-owned and led national entity, called the STAR Ghana Foundation.
+In late 2018, STAR began a two-year transition from a multi-donor funded programme to an independent Ghanaian-owned and led national entity, called the STAR Ghana Foundation.

 Humentum, Social Development Direct, Overseas Development Institute, Nkum Associates and On Our Radar

 STAR-Ghana’s goal is to develop a vibrant, well-informed and assertive civil society able to contribute to transformational national development and inclusive access to high quality, accountable public services for all Ghanaian citizens.

 STAR-Ghana is providing a comprehensive, coordinated and strategic push to enable citizens to hold leaders to account by:

 - Convening Ghana's civil society

 - Coordinating and leading in carefully analysed and selected thematic areas where civil society is not currently able to engage

 - Connecting the dots between grassroots interventions and policy level organisations, Parliament, and by engaging the public through the media and social media.